 You sue your doctor for negligence by contacting a medical negligence solicitor.
 Ideally, you should find a law firm with a GP as part of their team.
 The Medical Negligence Team has a GP as a full-time staff member, and their experience is priceless.

-You want a quick resolution to the GP negligence case so you can get on with your life.
-The Medical Negligence Team settles cases quickly obtaining GP negligence compensation for their clients.
+Patients want a quick resolution to their GP negligence claims so they can get on with their lives.

 Why sue my GP for negligence?